top of page

 17th February 2025

-The Trustee Meeting held on 17th February 2025 discussed the current condition of the building and the extensive work required to bring it up to the necessary specifications.
+The Trustee Meeting held on 17th February 2025 discussed the current condition of the building and the extensive work required to bring it up to the necessary high specifications.

 Retrofitting